CBEP-SoCB/LCensMeans/README.md

 The package can handle different levels of censoring for different observations.

 # Caveats
-This package assumes data are distributed according to a log normal distribution.
+This package assumes data are distributed according to a lognormal distribution.
 While that is a good first guess for many environmetnal data sets, envrionmetnal data are often substantially more right skewed than a lognormal distribution implies.
 The user is cautioned to evaluate whether making the